Differences Between a Deposit and Withdrawal

 How a Withdrawal Works

 Any funds removed count as a withdrawal.
 Depending on your bank’s checking account terms, you may have limited or unlimited withdrawals.
 Often, there are savings account withdrawal limits.
-In the past, the number was typically six per month, though these restrictions have largely been eased in recent years.
+In the past, the number was typically six per month, though these restrictions have typically been eased in recent years.

 Types of Withdrawals